631: Chasten the Dragon Edition

 Together, these 12 people, families, initialisms, mock initialisms, and animals with mental illnesses helped keep our boat afloat this week by giving us money.

-And if you'd like to help, but you made financial investments as bad as millions poured into a Wisconsin Supreme Court race, you never had any chance of winning and thus don't have the money to spare, you can also help a ton by leaving a five-star review, telling a friend about about the show, and following us on social media, and speaking to social media.
+And if you'd like to help, but you've made financial investments as bad as millions poured into a Wisconsin Supreme Court race, you never had any chance of winning and thus don't have the money to spare, you can also help a ton by leaving a five-star review, telling a friend about the show, and following us on social media, and speaking to social media.

 Tim Robertson handles that for us, and our audio engineer is Morton Clark, who also wrote all the music that was used in this episode, which was used with permission.